 Given the evidence above, physical change (to another seabed type) caused by demersal trawls on the 'cold-water coral reef/coral garden' features and physical change (to another seabed type and to another sediment type) caused by demersal trawls and seines for the 'deep-sea bed' and 'sea-pen and burrowing megafauna' feature alone within The Canyons MCZ can be considered likely to hinder the restoration of the extent and distribution as well as structure and function of the cold-water coral reef, coral garden, sea-pen and burrowing megafauna, and deep-sea bed features.
-The MMO conclude that demersal trawls and demersal seines alone may result in a significant risk of hindering the achievement of the sites conservation objectives (Table 21).
+The MMO conclude that demersal trawls and demersal seines alone may result in a significant risk of hindering the achievement of the sites conservation objectives (Table 24).

 Pressure Feature Favourable condition target Gear type Compatible with the conservation objectives?
-Physical change (to another seabed type) Cold-water Coral Reefs AND And Coral Gardens Recover extent and distribution: It is important therefore to conserve the full known extent and distribution of the biogenic habitat within a site.
-The extent of coral habitats can vary naturally due to environmental conditions, and future increases in temperature and sea-water acidity could lead to a decline in coral extent (Jackson et al., 2014).
+Recover extent and distribution: Physical change (to another seabed type) Cold-water coral reefs AND And Coral gardens It is important therefore to conserve the full known extent and distribution of the biogenic habitat within a site.
+The extent of coral habitats can vary naturally due to environmental conditions, and future increases in temperature and sea-water acidity could lead to a decline in coral extent (Jackson et al. , 2014).
 Thus, activities should not be permitted that are likely to reduce the distribution of the biogenic habitats.
-Demersal trawls No Physical change (to another seabed type) AND Sea Pen and Burrowing megafauna Maintain: • Physical structure (finer scale topography and sediment composition Demersal trawls Demersal seines No No
+Demersal trawls No

-Table 22: Pressure conclusion for physical change (to another seabed type)AND physical change (to another sediment type)
+Table 24: Pressure conclusion for physical change (to another seabed type)

+AND physical change (to another sediment type)